Ordina-Group/JWorks-blog/_posts/2024-03-25-whats-cooking.md

 We started our internship at Ordina with the assignment of developing an application which takes away the stress of deciding what's for dinner.
 And what better excuse do we need to test the culinary knowledge of several Large Language Models?
 This article will take you through the application's development process, highlighting its various aspects along the way.
-We started our internship at Ordina with the assignment of developing an application which takes away the stress of deciding what's for dinner.
-And what better excuse do we need to test the culinary knowledge of several Large Language Models?
-This article will take you through the application's development process, highlighting its various aspects along the way.

 # Our Project